 \section{Abstract}

-The goal of the inverse reinforcement learning (IRL) problem is to recover the reward functions from expert demonstrations.
-However, the IRL problem like any ill-posed inverse problem suffers the congenital defect that the policy may be optimal for many reward functions, and expert demonstrations may be optimal for many policies.
+The inverse reinforcement learning (IRL) problem aims to recover the reward functions from expert demonstrations.
+However, like any ill-posed inverse problem, the IRL problem suffers the congenital disability that the policy may be optimal for many reward functions, and expert demonstrations may be optimal for many procedures.
 In this work, we generalize the IRL problem to a well-posed expectation optimization problem \emph{stochastic inverse reinforcement learning} (SIRL) to recover the probability distribution over reward functions.
-We adopt the Monte Carlo expectation-maximization (MCEM) method to estimate the parameter of the probability distribution as the first solution to the SIRL problem.
+We adopt the Monte Carlo expectation-maximization (MCEM) method to estimate the probability distribution parameter as the first solution to the SIRL problem.
 The solution is~\emph{succinct, robust, and transferable} for a learning task and can generate alternative solutions to the IRL problem.
-Through our formulation, it is possible to observe the intrinsic property for the IRL problem from a \emph{global} viewpoint, and our approach achieves a considerable performance on the \emph{objectworld}.
+Through our formulation, it is possible to observe the intrinsic property of the IRL problem from a \emph{global} viewpoint, and our approach achieves a considerable performance on the \emph{objectworld}.